xdrm-io/aicra/README.md

 First of all, the configuration uses `json`.

-> Quick note if you thought: "I hate JSON, I would have preferred yaml, or even xml !"
+> Quick note if you thought: "I don't like JSON, I would have preferred yaml, or even xml !"
 >
 > I've had a hard time deciding and testing different formats including yaml and xml.
 > But as it describes our entire api and is crucial for our server to keep working over updates; xml would have been too verbose with growth and yaml on the other side would have been too difficult to read.
 Json sits in the right spot for this.